nguyenhbtrung/electro-shop-frontend/README.md

 ---

 ## ⚙️ Environment Variables
-Create a `.env` file in the project root:
+Create a `.env` file in the project root and set the backend URL:

 ```env
 VITE_BACKEND_URL=https://localhost:7169